 Queen of Peace Residence is one of a mere two nursing homes located in Queens Village, New York.
-With an A+ overall grade, we ranked this facility number 276 in the United States.
-This puts it in the top two percentile of all nursing homes.
+With an A+ overall grade, we ranked this facility in the top five percentile of all facilities in the country.
 This is just about as good of a nursing home as you're going to find.
 Scroll down to find this place's category scores, which also impressed us.
 You really can't do much better than a straight A report card.

 Queen of Peace Residence